Why Regulations Matter More Than Most Owners Realise

 Licensing: The Foundation

 Operating a holiday home without a valid DTCM licence is illegal.
-Full stop.
+Every property offered as a short-term rental must hold an active permit before it can welcome guests.

 Anyone renting property short-term in Dubai needs a licence, whether properties are listed on Airbnb, Booking.com, or any platform, or marketed privately.
 This applies to individual owners and professional operators alike.

 The process involves application through the DTCM portal, documentation submission including title deed, ID, and property details, property inspection in some cases, and permit issuance upon approval.
-With correct documentation, most licences are approved within approximately two weeks.
+With correct documentation, most licences are approved within one to two business days.
 Licences require annual renewal, and lapses create immediate compliance exposure.
+Our complete guide to licensing a holiday home in Dubai walks through each stage, from confirming eligibility to approval timelines.

 Property Eligibility